mageshwaranr/faas-eval/iron-eval/README.md

     *  curl -H "Content-Type: application/json" -X POST -d '{ "respondIn" : 1000, "responseStr" : "test" , "exitCode" : 0 }' http://$IRON_FUNCTION/r/my-java-app/eval

 After a seconds delay, you should see a json out with following attributes. data, env, props.

+##Observations

+* Scales pretty well.
+Load is shared across all K8S functions pod.
+* The function's (docker container) can't access kubernetes network
+* The function's error handling can be monitored only via logs (default impl)
+* Its not straight forward to integrate docker log with K8S